ttak0422/WebARonARCore/README.md

 #### Directly from a device

 * Open an web browser on your Android device.
-* Go to [https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) and download and install the ARCore APK directly.
+* Open this page and click [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) to download and install the ARCore APK directly.

 #### Using ADB

-* Download the ARCore APK form [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk).
+* Download the ARCore APK to your computer form [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk).
 * Install the ARCore APK to your device: `$ adb install -r arcore_preview.apk`

 ### Install the WebARonARCore APK